 The parkrun competition, started in 2017, was set to run for a fourth year in 2020, again with a few tweaks.
-Unfortunately, COVID-19 caused the abandonment of parkruns and hence the competition.
-Whenever parkruns are able to start again in the UK, the 2021 competition will begin and follow exactly the same format as planned for 2020.
+Unfortunately, Covid-19 caused the abandonment of parkruns and hence the competition.

-Finally, there are points for volunteering – in 2020 you will get points for volunteering each time up to a maximum of 20.
-You will score 15 points for each of the first 3 times you volunteer, and then 1 additional point for each of the next 17 times you volunteer (maximum 62 points).
+Finally, there are points for volunteering – you will get points for volunteering each time, up to a maximum of 10 times.
+You will score 15 points for each of the first two times you volunteer, and then one additional point for each of the next eight times you volunteer (maximum 38 points).
 Again, these will be added automatically, as long as you are on the results pages as an official volunteer for any event during the year.
 For new members or those new to parkrunning, volunteering points will only appear after you have run a parkrun (for technical reasons), but those you accumulated before you ran will be counted once you have run.

 You earn points based on the following:

-Bonus Points for PB: if you get a course PB then you get 3pts (first time appearance does not count, you need to have done at least two at same venue for a PB to count).
+Bonus Points for PB: if you get a course PB then you get 3 points (first time appearance does not count, you need to have done at least two at same venue for a PB to count).

-In addition, you score points for volunteering and tourism points as described above.
+In addition, you score points for volunteering as described above.

 All first claim members will be included as long as they have Penistone Footpath Runners registered with parkrun as their club.
 To add Penistone as your club click on “manage my profile” in any of your results emails from parkrun, and then use the “update” link on the My Links page.